An easy recipe for healthy, low carb and keto beef and broccoli. It’s wonderfully flavorful and very easy to make – it’s ready in just 30 minutes!

 - Stir in the broccoli, drizzle with sesame oil and serve.

-What kind of beef do you use for beef and broccoli?
+What kind of beef do you use for keto beef and broccoli?

 I make it as easy as possible by using pre-sliced sirloin strips (sold at many grocery stores as “beef for stir fry/stroganoff”).

-I usually add 1 tablespoon of honey to this beef and broccoli dish.
+I usually add 1 tablespoon of honey to this recipe.
 This does increase the carbs but adds a lot of flavor and really balances out the saltiness and tang of the soy sauce.

 How to keep the leftovers?